Luka-998/python-jumpstart-course/README.md

-# Python Jumpstart by Building 10 Apps Course Demos
+# Python Jumpstart by Building 10 Apps Course Demos + 00_folder with basic functions exercises

 This repository contains all the "handout" materials for -> (https://training.talkpython.fm/courses/details/python-language-jumpstart-building-10-apps).